AkshayTakke/ticketManagement/README.md

 <p>2.
 Integration: Source control, testing tools, and customer service software are only some examples of additional systems and technologies that the system must be compatible with.</p>

 <p>3.
-Customization: A ticket management system, such as JIRA, is designed to assist businesses in managing their initiatives and monitoring their progress.
+Customization: A ticket management system, such as PRISTO, is designed to assist businesses in managing their initiatives and monitoring their progress.
 Teams can use this application to monitor tasks, defects, and other issues, as well as to coordinate their efforts and share information.</p>

 <h2>Business Requirements</h2>